XYQuadrat/xyquadrat-blog-legacy/infk-faq.md

 - **Digital Design and Computer Architecture:** Explore how a computer works under the hood and what hardware engineers do to make it go faster.
 You will also program an FPGA in the labs which will be part of your final grade.
 The professor, Onur Mutlu, calls this a "high-bandwidth lecture", and he's certainly not wrong.

 ### I'm a foreign student.
 Do you have recommendation on must-have apps in Switzerland/Zurich?
-(Most of the next two sections was contributed by Lukas.
+(Most of the next two sections was contributed by Lukas, and some more apps were suggested by Fabian.
 Thanks!)

 * SBB Mobile - The main app for public transport in Switzerland.
 * Covid Certificate - You can save & show your covid certificate here.